FabienMeyer/e-lims/.github/ISSUE_TEMPLATE/---enchancement.md

 ---
-name: "\U0001F381 Feature Request"
+name: "\U0001F381 Enchancement Request"
-about: Do you have ideas for new features and improvements?
+about: Do you have ideas for new enchancement and improvements?
 title: ''
-labels: Feature, Triage
+labels: enchancement
-assignees: ''
+assignees: ""

 ---